jsundt/fenrir/README.md

-# CharlieHR fenrir front-end framework
+# Fenrir front-end framework

-Includes:
-– Generator to set up initial views and asset files
-– SCSS generation of colors, typography, spacing and other utility classes through a config file.
+A bootstrap based framework used by CharlieHR.

-## Installation
+## Installation Ruby

 Add this line to your application's Gemfile: